Community Unites to Save Hillingdon's RAGC: An Outcry from the Heart

 - 3 min read

 Despite the enormous public outcry, the council leadership was nowhere to be seen.
-Leader Ian Edwards was absent, Cabinet Member for Residents' Services, Eddie Lavery, also failed to show.
+Leader Ian Edwards was absent, and Cabinet Member for Residents' Services, Eddie Lavery, also failed to show.
 A wall of silence stood where leadership should have been.

-"She was talking absolute nonsense.
-And to deflect attention away by scolding us for shaking our heads really shows how ashamed they are of what they’re doing."
+Instead, Councillor Jane Palmer—tasked with defending the indefensible—scolded members of the public simply for shaking their heads.
+One attendee summed up the mood perfectly: "She was talking absolute nonsense.
+To deflect attention away by scolding us for shaking our heads really shows how ashamed they are of what they’re doing."

-Campaigners were joined by MP Danny Beales and veteran MP John McDonnell, who both expressed their strong support for those fighting to save the centre.
-McDonnell, who has backed the campaign from the beginning, stated:
+Campaigners were joined by MP Danny Beales and veteran MP John McDonnell, who both expressed strong support for those fighting to save the centre.
+McDonnell, who has backed the campaign from the beginning, stated: "This council should hang its head in shame.
+You don’t balance the books by breaking people."

 The community’s anger is matched only by its heartbreak.